Giuseppe Cuccu

 Why Reinforcement Learning Continuous Control

-yet despite our extraordinary academic results, most control tasks today still rely on human operators.
+yet despite extraordinary results in controlled environment (e.g. videogames), most control tasks nowadays still rely on human operators.

-We keep creating new, ad-hoc procedures to teach stuff we already know, but this approach simply does not scale: we cannot bend the world to laboratory conditions, autonomous machines need to coexist by our side.
+We keep creating new, ad-hoc procedures to teach stuff we already know, simplifying our systems and depending on laboratory conditions, but this approach simply cannot scale: autonomous machines need to coexist by our side, safely supporting humans and growing alongside them.

 We need a radical paradigm shift in Machine Learning.

-We need machines that learn by interacting with an unbound, partially observable and noisy world.
-We have no correct control examples for each possible observation, no reward for each atomic action taken.
-Control functions are almost never differentiable nor continuous, and human memory is immensely complex.
+We need machines that learn truly without supervision, by interacting with an unbound, partially observable and noisy world.
+We also need them to understand feedback, and incorporating it into their learning seamlessly.
+We cannot produce ahead correct control examples for any possible observation, nor a reliable feedback signal for each atomic action taken.
+Control functions are by necessity complex, rarely if at all differentiable or continuous, and we have still a long way to go to model memory.

-We try, we fail, we pick ourselves up by our own intrinsic motivation, without oracles.
-We improve skills in isolation and adapt to different contexts, but to share our finding we can only speak or demonstrate to each other.
+We try, we fail, we pick ourselves up using our own intrinsic motivation, without oracles nor complete observability.
+We improve skills in isolation and adapt them to apply them in different contexts, and we can share our finding by just speaking or demonstrating to each other.

 And yet, we manage.